-In the second reporting period, 24 hearings had fewer than 3 panel members in attendance, and 18 did not have both male and female members.
-No hearings proceeded with only one panel member in attendance.
-The total number of hearings making use of the relaxation provisions during the reporting period was 32.
-This differs from the total making use of the two provisions (24 and 18, above) because both provisions can be used in conjunction (where, for example, a hearing consists of 2 panel members of the same gender).5
+No hearings have proceeded with only one panel member in attendance.

+The maximum total number of hearings making use of the relaxation provisions (298) differs from the total making use of the two provisions (213 and 135) because both provisions can be used in conjunction (where, for example, a hearing consists of 2 panel members of the same gender).